 Customer bob, betty, bill;

-The first declaration declares an Account
+The first declaration declares an Account object named checking, and the second declares three Customer objects.

 No objects are actually created by the declaration.
 An object declaration simply declares the name (identifier) that we use to refer to an object.
 Calling a constructor using the new operator creates an object.
 The syntax for creating an object is: